-22. Monitoring and review
+24. Monitoring and review

-The school recognises that the online world is constantly changing; therefore, the DSL and the headteacher conduct half-termly light-touch reviews of this policy to evaluate its effectiveness.
+The school recognises that the online world is constantly changing; therefore, the DSL, ICT technicians and the headteacher conduct half-termly light-touch reviews of this policy to evaluate its effectiveness.

-The governing body, headteacher and DSL review this policy in full on an annual basis and following any online safety incidents.
+The governing board, headteacher and DSL will review this policy in full on an annual basis and following any online safety incidents.

-The next scheduled review date for this policy is Autumn 2023.
+The next scheduled review date for this policy is Spring 2025.